 80-100 Word Objectives Overview

 During extreme climate disasters, humanitarian organizations rely on Earth observation (EO) data to evaluate impact and design response programs.
 For flood events, inundation maps and flood models were produced from EO in real and near-real time to analyze the spatial and temporal characteristics of the disaster.
 This project used recent flood events in Malawi as a case study.
-It then compared various inundation detection shelter based on UKAID information.
+It then compared various inundation detection products derived from remotely-sensed data with the location of shelters based on Red Cross and UKAID information.

 Abstract

 Malawi is prone to floods especially during its rainy season from October to April.
 In January 2015, Malawi experienced a series of flooding which resulted in 79 deaths, 153 missing, and over 175,000 people displaced.
 From a partnership with the Malawi Red Cross and supported by a review of media reports, it was shown that relief efforts were not reaching the affected population in a timely manner.
 The difference between the spatial coverage and accuracy among flood maps generated regarding to the January 2015 flood events in Malawi may have contributed to the delay or lack of relief efforts in certain areas.
 Due to the limitations of flood detecting products (e.g. especially flash flood), affected communities could have been overlooked by disaster responders.
-A comparative analysis using shelter locations to verify the spatial coverage of the January 2015 Malawi floods was conducted using Dartmouth Flood Observatory (DFO) flood map, NASA Goddard Space Flight Center Moderate Resolution Imaging Spectroradiometer Near Real-Time Global Flood Mapping Project (NRT-GFM), TerraSAR-X (German satellite) flood map, RADARSAT (Canadian satellite) flood map, RADARSAT-2 (Canadian satellite) flood map, the University of Maryland Global Flood Monitoring System Flood Detection (GFMS-FD) product and GFMS Inundation 1KM (GFMS-I) product.
+A comparative analysis using shelter locations to verify the spatial coverage of the January 2015 Malawi floods was conducted using Dartmouth Flood Observatory (DFO) flood map, NASA Goddard Space Flight Center Moderate Resolution Imaging Spectroradiometer Near Real-Time Global Flood Mapping Project (NRT-GFM), TerraSAR-X (German satellite) inundation map, RADARSAT (Canadian satellite) inundation map, RADARSAT-2 (Canadian satellite) inundation map, the University of Maryland Global Flood Monitoring System Flood Detection (GFMS-FD) product and GFMS Inundation 1KM (GFMS-I) product.
 It is expected that the results of this study will increase the ability to monitor flood events, which will benefit organizations involved with disaster relief efforts in Malawi; allowing for quicker response and more appropriate allocation of emergency flood relief efforts.

 Community Concerns